openvar/variantValidator/docs/INSTALLATION.md

 pip install -e .
 pytest
 ```
-Note: -e and the full-stop '.' tells pip to install in editable or development mode in the current directory.
+Note: -e and the full-stop '.' tells pip to install in development mode in the current directory.

 Please make all Pull Requests to the develop_v3 branch.